top of page

 Luxor_395-349x256.jpg

-Chapel no. 2 consisted of outer and inner halls, pronaos and sanctuary, and enclosure.
-The outer hall, no longer visible, had benches on the north and south walls and columns.
-A flight of steps led to the inner hall in which was a rectangular pit 2.37 x 1.03 m, containing a partition dividing it unequall.
-The pit, called crypt by Bruyère, was cut into the rock, and was brick lined and plastered.
-Today it is filled with debris.
-The pronaos was entered between 2 pillars abutting screen walls and was vaulted.
-The sanctuary underwent 3 phases, but appears to have always been tripartite.
-The wall decoration, bore painted cartouches of Tuthmoses III.
+Chapel No. 2 consisted of an outer and an inner hall, a pronaos, a sanctuary and an enclosure.
+The outer hall, which is no longer visible, had benches on the north and south walls and columns.
+A flight of steps led to the inner hall, where there was a rectangular pit measuring 2.37 x 1.03 m with a partition wall dividing it in two.
+The pit, called a crypt by Bruyère, was dug out of the rock, lined with bricks and plastered.
+Today it is filled with rubble.
+The pronaos was entered between 2 pillars with screen walls and was vaulted.
+The sanctuary went through 3 phases, but seems to have always been divided into 3 parts.
+The walls were decorated with painted cartouches of Tuthmosis III.
 There were benches in the central and southern niches.
-The 1st was 63 cm high.
-All the naoi were vaulted, and during the Coptic period the northern niche became a magazine.
-An enclosure abutted the southern wall of the inner and outer
+The 1st one was 63 cm high.
+All the naoi were vaulted and during the Coptic period the northern niche became a magazine.
+An enclosure adjoined the southern wall of the inner and outer halls.
+What appears to be a blocked doorway led from the enclosure into the inner hall.
+Another blocked entrance was in the southern wall of the enclosure leading to Chapel No. 3.

 Luxor_3972-4.jpg

-into the rock behind at an oblique angle.
-Behind it was a narrow corridor, which continued from the rear to the north side of the sanctuary.
-To the south of the pronaos was a flight of stairs leading to the rock terrace above.
-A narrow annexe abutting the south wall of the chapel was entered by a doorway in the wall of the inner hall.
+It does not appear to have had any wall decorations as it was simply whitewashed.
+Benches were placed against the back walls of each niche.
+These were 42 cm high and between 42 and 50 cm deep.
+Slots were visible in the mud-brick thresholds to each shrine, indicating the presence of architraves.
+The sanctuary was cut into the rock behind it at an oblique angle.
+Behind it was a narrow corridor which ran from the rear to the north side of the sanctuary.
+To the south of the pronaos was a staircase leading to the rock terrace above.
+A narrow annex adjoining the south wall of the chapel was entered through a doorway in the wall of the inner hall.

 Luxor_4012-6.jpg